-37. To register for a minor in SLMC or MJFC (Journalism), students must complete a Declaration of Minor Form, which is available in the Academic Advising Office, and submit the form to the Office of Enrollment Management for processing.
-The required cumulative grade point average is 2.7 for SLMC or MJFC (Journalism) minor.
+37. To register for a minor in SLMC or MJFC, students must complete a Declaration of Minor Form and submit the form to the Office of Enrollment Management for processing.
+The required cumulative grade point average is 2.5 for SLMC or MJFC minor.
 The required cumulative grade point average is 3.0 for COSD (Speech Pathology) minor.
 18 credits are required for each minor.